 “Traditional security system providers, in my experience, tend to shy away from the cannabis industry.
 Umbrella has done consulting and security for the federal government, the Chicago Transit Authority, the United Center, the National Football League, Retail Businesses and manufacturing facilities.
 I see this as a growing emerging industry, but the reality is when you work with a lot of law enforcement, perception can be miscued and anything that’s new, some people aren’t super comfortable with.
 So there is a stigma still in the security industry as it relates to helping out cannabis businesses.”

-On the other hand, there are many security firms that still shy away from the cannabis industry due to lingering stigma attached to marijuana.
+On the other hand, there are many security firms that still shy away from the cannabis industry due to the lingering stigma attached to marijuana.
 Even knowing that many marijuana sellers are doing so for medical use, some security firms consider the risk to their reputation too much.
 In this case, some of the best security firms that could handle the special requirements for cannabis access control might decline to becoming associated with the industry.

 There should be 5 Sections to your Cannabis Security Plan